sylvanasantos/react-ts-codementor/README.md

 ```

 We recommend you then run TypeScript in "watch" mode on individual code examples by providing it the `-w` flag and a path to the example.
-For example, to start TypeScript running on the first code util:
+For example, to start TypeScript running on the first code example:

 ```shell
 tsc -w utils/welcome